 Factors Affecting Arc Flash

-Quantifying the thermal energy in an arc flash is the goal of every arc flash expert.
-The experts can then recommend appropriate Personal Protective Equipment (PPE) for someone working on the energized gear.
+Quantifying the thermal energy also known as incident energy in an arc flash is the goal of every arc flash expert.
+These experts can then recommend appropriate Personal Protective Equipment (PPE) for someone working on the energized gear.
 However, this task of accurately quantifying the energy is impossible.
 This is because a lot of factors affect the arc flash.
-Major variables affecting arc flash are the available short circuit currents and the protective device clearing time.
-These factors are pretty dynamic since the fault currents can change subject to power system configuration and the protective devices may not operate if the fault current is outside its trip zone.
+Major variables affecting arc flash are

 Other not-so-dynamic factors affecting arc flash are system grounding, the orientation of equipment (horizontal / vertical busbars), type of equipment (panelboards, switchboards, switchgears, motor control centers, etc.) Even the type of conductor used – aluminium vs. copper, for equipment fabrication, matters.
 Unlike copper, aluminium tends to produce more light than heat when vaporizing.